Dynamics and control

 - Dantec torsional laser vibrometer

 Other equipment includes a range of accelerometers, force transducers, impact hammers, electrodynamic shakers, spectrum analysers and computer-based data acquisition equipment.
-Modelling, data acquisition, processing, and control are supported by Matlab®, LabVIEW® and dSpace® software.
+Modelling, data acquisition, processing, and control are supported by Matlab® and LabVIEW® software.

 Our equipment are used in studies such as: